Course information¶

 Subject matter¶

-The content for this course draws heavily from off the excellent text The Oxford Solid State Basics by Steven H. Simon, and the book is a prescribed text for the course, that is, it is assumed that you will access to this book.
+The content for this course draws heavily from off the excellent text The Oxford Solid State Basics by Steven H. Simon; indeed, the book is the prescribed text for the course.
+This means that it is assumed that you will access to this book.
 This particular text was chosen because of its concise discussion of the content, its accessibility, and the wry whit which permeates the content, in concert with the availability of freely distributed pre-print of the book.
 I will be working from the printed text, and I encourage you to do the same.

 Unsupported material